smash-gift/fullstack-dev-test/README.md

 # Context

 This test aims to assess the candidate's affinity with the main technologies used in the Smash Stack.
 For this we present a simple case to show a list of countries and their respective cities.
 Creating a first screen with the list of countries and a second screen with the list of cities, and navigating between them.
-Follow bellow an Wireframe Sketch.
+Follow below an Wireframe Sketch.

 ![alt UX Diagram](https://github.com/smash-gift/fullstack-dev-test/raw/main/UX_Diagram.jpg?raw=true)